For Fans Of

 You know, most of the time, I just cannot take Body Count seriously.

 Maybe it’s because the band has become synonymous in recent years with their truly ridiculous cover of Suicidal Tendencies’ ‘Institutionalized’.
-Maybe it’s the fact that in my short 22 years on this planet, I’ve watched dozens of Law & Order: Special Victims Unit episodes, a show which Body Count frontman Ice-T played a sizeable role in as Detective Odafin “Fin” Tutuola (and because Ice-T was also beautifully parodied in Season 2 of Rick & Morty.)
+Maybe it’s the fact that in my short 22 years on this planet, I’ve watched dozens of Law & Order: Special Victims Unit episodes, a show which Body Count frontman Ice-T played a sizeable role in as Detective Odafin “Fin” Tutuola (or because Ice-T was also beautifully parodied in Season 2 of Rick & Morty.)
 It could just be the fact that the nickname/stage name of Body Count’s guitarist is “Juan Of The Dead” and that their drummer’s name is Ill Will.
 Or maybe it’s the fact that since their very beginning, this band has combined very real world issues with these absurd, fictional stories, all with George Carlin levels of coarse language.

-No, actually, I know it’s all of the above.
+No, actually, it’s all of the above.

-On album number six, the Californian band continues the “rock/metal band with a rap mentality” approach to songwriting that they’ve been jacking since day one.
+On album number six, the Californian band continues their “rock/metal band with a rap mentality” approach to songwriting that they’ve been jacking since day one.
 Which is all well and fine as they’re good at it, and they’re one of the few bands, alongside Rage Against The Machine and Faith No More, that helped to inspire new, up and coming acts to take the rap-rock, nu-metal route.
 For better and for worse.

-Now, if you’ve heard their 2014 album, ‘Manslaughter‘, then you’ll know exactly what business this new album deals in; distorted, run-of-the-mill metal guitar riffs, punchy drumming that shifts between hardcore grooves and fills with faster, more precise metal patterns, Ice-T’s rapping-but-not-quite-rapping vocal delivery and his unfiltered lyrical content, a plethora of swearing – all with large doses of attitude.
+Now, if you’ve heard their 2014 album, ‘Manslaughter‘, then you’ll know exactly what business this new album deals in; distorted, run-of-the-mill metal guitar riffs, punchy drumming that shifts between hardcore grooves and fills with that of faster, more precise metal patterns, Ice-T’s rapping-but-not-quite-rapping vocal delivery and his unfiltered lyrical content, a plethora of swearing – all with large doses of attitude.
 As such, ‘Bloodlust‘ is just more Body Count.
 Except now, the sextet is somehow even angrier and more pissed-off than ever before.

 This added layer of aggression most certainly stems from the deep racial tensions in America, both those that have simmered beneath the surface for decades and the more recent incidents that make the news headlines far too frequently.
-For just like much of the group’s previous work, the key issues discussed here are that of our species tendency for violence and death, police brutality, racism, growing up in low economic urban areas, black-on-black violence in the US, and calling out any and all bullshit the band witnesses in this crazy fucking world of ours.
-Again, just more Body Count for your ear holes.
+For just like much of the group’s previous work, the key issues discussed here are that of our species tendency for violence and death, injustice, police brutality, racism, growing up in low economic urban areas, black-on-black violence in the US, and calling out any and all bullshit the band witnesses in this crazy fucking world of ours.
+Again, just more Body Count for your ears.

-But as for the actual songs here, well… it’s a mixed bag.
+But as for the actual songs here, well, it’s a mixed bag.

-Covers aside, there are some very serious, very straight-faced songs on this record, such as the aforementioned ‘This Is Why We Ride‘, the banging lead single ‘No Lives Matter’, the confessional and remorseful ‘God Please Believe Me’, and the anti-profiling rager of album closer ‘Black Hoodie’.
+Covers aside, there are some very serious, very straight-faced songs found on this record, such as the aforementioned ‘This Is Why We Ride‘, the ripping lead single ‘No Lives Matter’, the confessional and remorseful ‘God Please Believe Me’, and the anti-profiling rager of album closer ‘Black Hoodie’.
 But for every time that Ice-T and his band mates grapple with heavy subject matter, they jarringly dilute their meaning and their impact by surrounding them with subpar songs with cringy, eye-rolling narratives.

 For instance, ‘Here I Go Again’ is made up of mid-tempo drumming and Slayer-inspired guitar-work, all underpinning a monologue from Ice-T where he portrays the twisted actions and mindset of a Patrick Bateman-like serial killer.
-And Christ, it’s fucking bad.
+And Christ, it’s fucking awful.
 It’s like reading the raving diary entries of a 14-year-old kid who watches far too many horror movies and generic crime shows.
 But what makes it even more jarring is that on the track listing, right after this downright dumb song, you have the pissed-off, anti-racist anthem of ‘No Lives Matter’ – one of the album’s best and perhaps most poignant songs.